10 months ago

 I already talked about how to support someone immediately after diagnosis and how to continue to support someone through treatment.
 In an effort to help patients, parents, and friends that want to best support their loved ones on this long and painful journey, I want to share what has and has not worked for us as the months have gone by.
 I cannot speak for everyone, but I’ve been through it have heard from dozens of moms and patients who made me feel understood.

 Some comments and gestures, even when said with love, can be tough to hear.
 If you’ve called Margot a warrior or have told me I’m strong, you have nothing to be sorry for.
 You meant well and I appreciate you.
-If I can help just one person in this process, this post will be worth it.
+Thank you.

 Here are the common statements that I keep hearing are hard for other parents to hear during their child’s cancer treatment, although I believe this can apply to most difficult diagnoses.

 It hurts when labels or titles are assigned to us.

 I know everyone means well when referring to my toddler as a “warrior” but she’s not a warrior.
 She’s two.
 She loves dancing, rainbows, and her dollhouse.
 Not a warrior.
 If the parent calls their child a warrior, go ahead and use that language, but I would refrain from assigning a label that the parent has not used.

 I’m not strong enough to go through this.
 No one is.

 I am barely getting by.
 What are my options?
 I’m no stronger than you, but I am a mom who has no choice but to keep going, no matter how hard it might be.
 I say this with so much love and know everyone means well, but hearing those words can feel really painful in the beginning.
 We know people mean well, but it’s a punch in the gut and almost implies that we’ve “got this” when we are just trying to get through it.
 It isn’t strength.
 It’s love.

 It’s not about beating cancer, winning, or losing.